 — WhitePeak.io (@WhitePeak_io) February 8, 2019

-- Branded hashtags aren’t as important here unless you are starting a conversation or live streaming an event.
+- Branded hashtags aren’t as important here unless you are starting a conversation or live-streaming an event.
 Save the space for relevant tags.

 Now that we’ve shared our favorite tools for finding the best hashtags for Instagram and Twitter – what about other platforms?

 Take your hashtag game to the next level with these tips for researching hashtags.
 By implementing some of these tips, you’ll be able to drive traffic from your social media site to your website content.
+We can help you with Facebook and Instagram advertising if you want to get even more aggressive.